ab2005/carnd-path-planning/project-plan.md

 We use a simple spline-based method to generate jerk minimized trajectory.
 Following are steps on creating the car trajectory on every simulator iteration:

-#### Create a list of widedy spaced points, evenly spaced at 30 meters.
+#### 1. Create a list of widedy spaced points, evenly spaced at 30 meters
 Spline fit 5 points: two behing and three ahead in Cartesian space.
 Two points behind are taken from the end of the previous path provided by the simulator.
 In the beginning or when previous path is empty we compute the current car state using a trigonometric projection:
 ```c++
 // Create a list of widedy spaced points, evenly spaced at 30 meters.